Gary

 The

-cozy Arrochar station as it was in 1947.
+cozy Arrochar station as it was around 1947.

 Most